Tel: (306) 786-1725

 responsibility.
 The City of Yorkton understands the joys pet ownership can

 bring, but must also ensure that irresponsible pet owners do not infringe upon

 Observing the Animal Control Bylaw No. 5/2018 requirements are steps you can take to

 ensure that you are being a responsible dog owner:

 Dogs in the City of Yorkton are required to have up-to-date

-vaccinations and licenses each year.
+vaccinations and a current dog license.
 Licenses can be purchased at the

 SPCA, veterinary clinics in Yorkton or at City Hall.